The Middletown Press

-The Middletown Press is a newspaper based in Middletown, Connecticut that is the main daily newspaper of Middletown and its surrounding area in Middlesex County, Connecticut.
+The Middletown Press is a daily newspaper based in Middletown, Connecticut that is the main newspaper of Middletown and its surrounding area in Middlesex County, Connecticut.

+History

 It was founded in 1878 as the Middlesex Monitor, a daily flyer, by Ernest King and his son Ernest.
 It carried information about the 1884 presidential elections.
 It became a one-cent daily newspaper (also called a penny press).
 The name would later change to The Evening Press when its price went up to two cents in 1918, and one year later it became The Middletown Press in 1919.

 “It was blatantly a Democratic paper in a town dominated by Democrats,” in its early history, according to Elizabeth A. Warner, author of A Pictorial History of Middletown, who credits the overt political affiliation as part of the reason for its success.

 Competitors then or over the years included weekly papers The Sentinel and Witness and The Constitution and daily The Daily Herald (all of which may not have been Middletown focused).
 Direct competition on Middletown news was provided by The Middletown Tribune, a Republican newspaper, that was established in 1893 and operated until 1906, and later by The Middletown Times which operated during 1913-1914.
 Otherwise, "the Middletown Press had a monopoly on Middletown news."

 It was later owned by Berkshire, Massachusetts-based Eagle Publishing Company, publisher of the Berkshire Eagle and other papers.
 The Eagle's last independent publisher was Michael G. Miller, grandson of Kelton Bedell Miller, who founded the paper.
 Michael was president of The Eagle Publishing Company which owned The Eagle, the Middletown Press in Middletown, Connecticut, and two daily newspapers in Vermont: the Bennington Banner and the Brattleboro Reformer, as well as a weekly newspaper, the Journal in Manchester, Vermont; his brother Mark C. Miller was editor of The Eagle, while brother Kelton B. Miller II was publisher of the Vermont newspapers.
 A sister, Margo Miller, a writer for The Boston Globe, sat on Eagle Publishing's board.
 The Eagle paper was said to be struggling financially in the early 1990s, burdened by mismanagement and debt incurred by the decision to purchase new multi-million dollar four-color printing presses.
 That purchase necessitated that the company expand into larger quarters.

 In 1995, The Middletown Press was purchased, along with other New England newspapers, by MediaNews Group.

 It was sold soon after to Journal Register Company.

 In 2013, the Journal Register Company became known as 21st Century Media, an American media company.